truxnell/nix-config/docs/motd.md

 Why not include a nice message of the day for each server I log into?

-The below gives some insight into what the servers runing, status of zpools, usage, etc.
+The below gives some insight into what the servers running, status of zpools, usage, etc.
 This is also nice in that if there IS a zpool error, it will print the output in the MOTD with is very eye-catching...

 ![Alt text](motd.png)